MRSRL/dl-cs/README.md

 pip install -r requirements.txt
 ```

-Fully sampled datasets can be downloaded from <http://mridata.org> using the python script and text file:
+Fully sampled datasets can be downloaded from <http://mridata.org> using the python script and text file.

 ```bash
 python3 data_prep.py --verbose mridata_org.txt
 ```

+The download and pre-processing will take some time!
 This script will create a `data` folder with the following sub-folders:

 * `raw/ismrmrd`: Contains files with ISMRMRD files directly from <http://mridata.org>
 * `raw/cfl`: Contains the data converted to the bart format (`cfl` and `hdr` files)
-* `tfrecord/train`: Training examples convereted to TFRecords
+* `tfrecord/train`: Training examples converted to TFRecords
-* `tfrecord/validate`: Validation examples convereted to TFRecords
+* `tfrecord/validate`: Validation examples converted to TFRecords
-* `tfrecord/test`: Test examples convereted to TFRecords
+* `tfrecord/test`: Test examples converted to TFRecords
 * `test_cfl`: Sub-sampled volumetric test examples in bart format
 * `masks`: Sampling masks generated using bart in bart format